sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 ### 1. Problem Formulation

 We want to find sequences x ∈ V<sup>L</sup>, Where V is the vocabulary (eg. amino acids or nucleotides) and L is the sequence length.
-We also look for some desired properties from these sequences such as binding affinity or enzymatic activity etc. These properties are evaluated by a black box oracle function ; f : V<sup>L</sup> ⟹ R. Evaluation of this function (f) is very costly and time consuming because it involves wet-lab experiments and simulations.
+We also look for some desired properties from these sequences such as binding affinity or enzymatic activity etc. These properties are evaluated by a black box oracle function ; f : V<sup>L</sup> ⟹ R <a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
+In International Conference on Machine Learning (ICML)">[2]</a><a href="#ref-8" title="(2020) Model-based reinforcement learning for biological sequence design.
+In International Conference on Learning Representations (ICLR)">[8]</a>.
+Evaluation of this function (f) is very costly and time consuming because it involves wet-lab experiments and simulations.

 ### 2. Active Learning for Biological Sequence Design